Ph.D. Economics, 1976

 B.A.
 Economics, 1967

-Read the latest Common Sense Economics Perspective: The Fed's Lack of Confidence in the Economy's Healing Powers
+Read the latest Common Sense Economics Perspective: The Rain Man and the Fed's Ability to Control Interest Rates

 Welcome to D.L.
 Thornton Economics, your source of accessible economic expertise.
 This expertise can take many different forms, but the premise is the same: Useful economic analysis and insight can be straightforward.